ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/manual.md

 - `Scale`: the font size scales with the window size.
 Control the relative ratio.
 - `Static`: the font size is fixed.
 Control the actual font size.

+**Curve dB Scale**

+- `Min`: minimum decibel scale of magnitude response curves
+- `Default`: default decibel scale of magnitude response curves
+- `Max`: maximum decibel scale of magnitude response curves

+**Window Size Fix**

+Choose whether to turn on Window Size Fix.

+- `Off`: plugin window size adjustment will be stored
+- `On`: plugin window size adjustment will NOT be stored

 ## UI Controls

 Generally, you can enable fine-adjustment with `Shift` and enable special adjustment with `Ctrl/Command`.
 If the direction of the mouse wheel is reversed when `Shift` is pressed, you can reverse it again (in the UI Setting Panel) to put it back to normal.